Raspberry mascarpone cake is a soft vanilla raspberry cake filled with homemade raspberry compote and a light mascarpone frosting.

 - Store the raspberry mascarpone cake in the refrigerator, covered, for up to 3 days.

-- Keep it chilled and bring to room temperature for about 20 minutes before serving.
+- Let it sit at room temperature for 15 to 20 minutes before serving.

 Variations

-- Strawberry mascarpone cake - Replace raspberries with fresh strawberries for a softer, sweeter flavor.
+- Strawberry mascarpone cake – Replace the raspberry compote with strawberry compote.

-- Lemon twist - Add lemon zest to the sponge or cream for a brighter finish.
+- Lemon raspberry cake – Add fresh lemon zest to the cake batter.

 Recipe Questions